meterXu/selenium-ide/website/blog/2018-12-05-the-difficulties-of-select-window.md

 When recording a test case, more often than not, window management becomes an issue, the test case may open a popup, or follow a `target=_blank` link.
-Nonetheless, Selenium IDE is expected to follow, and record, recording the window and tab switching in such a way, that there is no need for manual fixing post-recording.
+Nonetheless, JetRecord is expected to follow, and record, recording the window and tab switching in such a way, that there is no need for manual fixing post-recording.

 But here lies the issue **selecting windows is stateful**.